museum4punkt0/SwellAR/README.md

 ## Description
 An augmented reality ocean currents visualization prototype.

-Part of the project Museum 4punkt0 / “xstream Digital” of the Stiftung Preußischer Kulturbesitz.
+This prototype is part of the project museum4punkt0 - Digital Stra-tegies for the Museum of the Future, sub-project Rethinking Visitor Journeys.
+Further information: www.museum4punkt0.de/en/.

+The project museum4punkt0 is funded by the Federal Government Commissioner for Cul-ture and the Media in accordance with a resolution issued by the German Bundestag (Par-liament of the Federal Republic of Germany).

 ## Technical Documentation and Installing
 ### Dependencies